Oriolrt/SIDTD_Dataset/models/README.md

 # EfficientNet and ResNet

 ResNet and EfficientNet are widely used CNN models by the deep learning community.
-ResNet is short for Residual Network and was designed in order to avoid vanishing gradient problem which enables then to build deeper network.
+ResNet is short for Residual Network and was designed in order to avoid vanishing gradient problem which enables to build deeper network.
 We chose to implement ResNet50, a Residual Network with 23 million parameters.
 EfficientNet is a network conceived to use the parameters more efficiently, good accuracy with a lower number of parameters.
 They build this network focusing on optimizing both accuracy and FLOPS (calculation speed) and it resulted with balanced networks in terms of width, depth, and resolution.
 We chose to implement EfficientNet-b3, a residual network with 10 million parameters, the most accurate efficientnet with a low number of parameters.

 The EfficientNet-B3 and ResNet50 are built-in models from pytorch packages, respectively in order efficientnet_pytorch and torchvision.
 Both model are pretrained on ImageNet/1k (2012) at resolution 299x299x3 for EfficientNet-B3 and ResNet50.